PhamQuocTrung2910/QuocTrungPham-Ben-intern-repo/duplicate-repo/Resolved-Issues/git_understanding.md

 4. Write about your experience in git_understanding.md:
 - What caused the conflict?

+A change in the same line of an md file

 - How did you resolve it?

+By letting the changes on both branch go through

 - What did you learn?

+Merge Conflicts are easy to resolve if you are able to understand what's causing the conflict and what changes are actually needed

 Commit and push your changes to GitHub.